fgeorges/docbook-pkg/README.md

-As we do not want to modify DocBook sources, we cannot add the public import URIs within the source files themselves, so we cannot use [XProject](http://expath.org/modules/xproject/) and we need to provide an explicit expath-pkg.xml descriptor.
-Look into `build.sh` for build instructions (normally just invoking `build.sh` in that directory is all you need).
+As we do not want to modify DocBook sources, we cannot add the public import URIs within the source files themselves, so we cannot use [XProject](http://expath.org/modules/xproject/) and we need to provide an explicit `expath-pkg.xml` descriptor.
+Look into `build.sh` for build instructions (normally just invoking `build.sh` in the current directory is all you need).